circleci/circleci-docs/jekyll/_cci1/migrating-from-jenkins.md

 CircleCI is a very different product from Jenkins with a lot of different concepts on how to manage CI and CD (see [High-Level Differences]( {{ site.baseurl }}/1.0/migrating-from-jenkins/#high-level-differences) below), but it won’t take long to migrate the basic functionality of your Jenkins build to CircleCI.
 If you just want to jump in and get started, try one of these three options:

-1. **Inference:** Follow your project on CircleCI [link to instructions] and run a build without any custom configuration.
+1. **Inference:** [Follow your project on CircleCI]({{ site.baseurl }}/1.0/getting-started/) and run a build without any custom configuration.
 CircleCI infers what build and test steps need to be run based on your project’s structure, so everything may work just fine automatically.
 If the inferred steps mostly work, then you can just add a couple [tweaks]( {{ site.baseurl }}/1.0/configuration/).

 2. **Copy-paste your commands from “Execute Shell”:** If you really want to simply duplicate your project exactly as it is in Jenkins, then you can add a file called `circle.yml` to the root of your project with the following content:
     <pre>